Scroll to navigation

 Parameters

-x, y, z - values of floating-point or integral types
+x, y, z - floating-point or integer values

 Return value